captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 No, Audrey, Walter’s absolutely right.
-But the thing is, Walter -- the City means business here -- and we both know that no one beats City Hall,
+But the thing is, Walter—the City means business here—and we both know that no one beats City Hall,

 ---

-however, there’s a way to handle this where everybody wins and it doesn’t have to get ugly --
+however, there’s a way to handle this where everybody wins and it doesn’t have to get ugly—

 ---